 You will enjoy Cape Hillsborough especially if you like

-- fishing, (great place to catch various types of coral fish)
+- Fishing, (great place to catch various types of coral fish).

-- walking along beaches
+- Walking along beaches.

-- exploring tidal rock pools
+- Exploring tidal rock pools.

-- taking in scenic trails
+- Taking in scenic trails.

-- relaxing in the shade on hot summer afternoons
+- Relaxing in the shade on hot summer afternoons.

 This paradise can be a one day adventure.
-But you will need at a minimum
+But you will need at a minimum:

-- a vehicle to drive there
+- A vehicle to drive you there.

-- boat and gear if you want to go boating, and/or fishing (boat ramp available)
+- Boat and gear if you want to go boating, and/or fishing (boat ramp available).

-- a wide-brimmed hat
+- A wide-brimmed hat.

-- togs, if you want to go swimming, preferably a stinger suit
+- Togs, if you want to go swimming, preferably a stinger suit.

-- camera for memorable holiday snaps!
+- Camera for memorable holiday snaps.

-Always take precautions against jellyfish especially during the summer months.
+Always take precautions against jellyfish especially during the warmer months.
 If you don’t have a stinger suit, you can wear hosiery over your arms and legs with normal bathers as a precaution.

-Check the weather before going, most beaches up north can get nasty if there is a tropical low hanging about and don’t forget to take the aeroguard.
+Check the weather before going, most beaches up north can get nasty if there is a tropical low hanging about and don’t forget to take the Aeroguard.